hiromiokido/hiromiokido/README.md

 Graduated in Astrophysics (UFRGS), I'm qualified and trained in content such as Physics, Mathematics, Programming and Statistics.

 I program in R, C and Python.
+Currently learning Data Science.

 Other interests: cultural astronomy, decolonial astronomy, astronomy (cosmology and extragalactic), decolonial and gender studies.